-My name is Gráinne Kenny, and I am a Textile Designer & Artist from Gorey, Co.
+My name is Gráinne Kenny, and I am a Textile Designer from Gorey, Co.
 Wexford.

 I am inspired by the beauty, the colours and textures of shorelines along Ireland's Ancient East and the Wild Atlantic way.
-The Sea has always been of interest to me, there are three local shores a short distance away from my own home studio, with Ballymoney Beach being my favourite.
-I can see the horizon from my studio window on a clear day.
-I have grown up living close to the sea and I love gathering seashells, stones and taking photographs of my subject matter.
-I’m passionate about the Seashore and each shoreline along the Irish Coastline holds something unique which I love.
+I grew up living close to the sea and I love gathering seashells, stones and taking photographs of my subject matter.

-I have a master’s degree (MA) in Textile Design where I specialised in Woven Textiles from University College Falmouth, Cornwall in 2007.
-I have a particular interest in fine art textiles, instead of favouring traditional weave techniques, I liked to push the boundaries and experimented with collapsed and seer sucker woven designs.
-I would weave in ribbons and beads to create interesting tactile qualities to my cloth.
-I combined mixed media with weaving and I also have knowledge of Jacquard Loom weaving.
-I focused on Interior Furnishings.
-I have a loom in my studio.
-I also studied my BA in Textile Design from Falmouth and prior to that I studied Mixed Media Textiles & Embroidery at GMIT, Co.
+I have a Master’s degree (MA) in Textile Design where I specialised in Woven Textiles from University College Falmouth, Cornwall in 2007.
+I also have a BA in Textile Design from Falmouth and prior to that I studied Mixed Media Textiles & Embroidery at GMIT, Co.
 Galway where I did a three-year National Diploma in Art & Design in Textile Design.
 I’m also a past student of Grennan Mill Craft School in Thomastown, Co.
 Kilkenny.

 My work has featured in various press such as, House and Home magazine, Irish Tatler, The Irish Times Magazine, The Irish Examiner – Property & Interiors Guide, on an article for wedding gifts to appearing in mentions on Online Blogs.
 I was also Interviewed on South East Radio & appeared on RTE Nationwide (January 23rd 2019 - For Showcase) and Irish TV on sky.
-Most recently my work was in ‘Ireland of the Welcomes’ (Online/Subscription Irish magazine for the American Market – July/August 2020)
+Most recently in the 2021 Christmas issue of 'GO Wild' an Irish magazine and ‘Ireland of the Welcomes’ an (Online/Subscription Irish magazine for the American Market – July/August 2020)

 Development & Materials